ray17n/smart_reservations/README.md

     - Improve workflow when creating a new reservation with an admin account.
     - Improve editing functionality.
     - Improve status workflow.
-  - Accommodation units:
-    - Show a calculated rate sample applying the multiplier rate in the accomodation unit page.
   - Rates per night.
 Improve entry data workflow.
   - When making a reservation, control if user goes back with the back button of the web browser.